Ski Boot Dryers That Actually Work

 • The analog dial can be finicky on older versions

-If you just want something that works, takes up minimal space, and dries your gear overnight, this is the one to grab.
+If you just want something that works, takes up minimal space and dries your gear overnight, this is the one to grab.

-3. Peet Original Shoe Dryer
+5. Peet Original Shoe Dryer Best Quiet Pick

 PEET, Original Dryer, Electric Shoe Dryer, Effective Drying for Work Boots & Outdoor Gear, Athletic Gear, Portable, Silent & Energy-Efficient, Made in USA